mp-ebsco/platform.training.bookmiddle_copy/README.md

 Training microservice demonstrating creation of a REST Spring Boot middle service

-The repo contains multiple branches, each focused on a feature:
+The repo contains multiple branches, each focused on a feature.

+Use the diff link to see changes from master which contains the basic REST API.

 | Branch                                                                                                                        | Feature                                      |
 | ----------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------- |